 Allied health providers must notify Medicare Australia in writing of all changes to mailing details to ensure that they continue to receive any updates about Medicare rebateable allied health services.

 1.14 MEDICARE AUSTRALIA CONTACT DETAILS

-Medicare Australia is responsible for the operation of Medicare and the payment of Medicare benefits.
+The Department of Human Services (Medicare Australia) is responsible for the operation of Medicare and the payment of Medicare benefits.